 - Click on the blue button- Add to Chrome.

 - Voila!
 You are all set!
-Enjoy the viewing/listening without the interrogation from YouTube.
+Enjoy viewing/listening without being interrogated by YouTube.

 - Open the Kiwi browser from your mobile device.